jyutzler/Bridge-Systems/system.md

 2♦ = forcing one round.
 Responder can limit his hand by bidding 2♠, 2NT, 3♣,
 or 3♦ at this point.
 He should not pass, since opener could have 18 points (just short of a jump shift rebid).

-# Minor Openings
-﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
-The exception is a hand with 4–4– 3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

-Responses and later bidding generally follow the ideas set down in the previous section.
-Bidding at the one level is up-the-line in principle.
-Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

-Responses of 2NT and 3NT are standard:

-1♣
-   * 2NT = 13–15, game forcing
-   * 3NT = 16–17

-There is no forcing minor-suit raise.

 # Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points, or the playing equivalent.